Lt. Gov. Antonio Delgado wins Democratic primary

 He also thanked his opponents, saying New York is "fortunate to have them in public life."

-With Hochul cruising to an expected victory Tuesday, attention leading up to the primary had focused on a lieutenant governor’s race that was anticipated to be more competitive.
-However, Archila never got more than 30% of the vote as the night went on and the Associated Press projected Delgado's win at 9:50 p.m.
+With Hochul cruising to an expected victory, attention leading up to the primary had focused on a lieutenant governor’s race that was anticipated to be more competitive.
+However, Archila never got more than 30% of the vote as the night went on, and the Associated Press projected Delgado's win at 9:50 p.m.

 It was a key decision for voters because the lieutenant governor has moved up to the top job twice in the past 14 years.